d4rkc0d3r/d4rkAvatarOptimizer/README.md

 ### Unmergable Texture Materials
 Shows all materials that can't be merged if their textures differ.
 ### Crunched Textures
 Shows all textures that got crunch compressed.
+Crunch compressed textures can't be merged into Texture2DArrays and as such can prevent materials from being merged.
+### NonBC5 Normal Maps
+Shows all textures that are used as normal maps but don't use the BC5 compression format.
+BC5 normal maps have higher quality than DXT5 & BC7 normal maps while using the same amount of VRAM.
+### Locked in Materials
+Shows all materials that have a "lock in" or "bake" feature enabled which the optimizer detected.
+If you want to merge these materials you need to disable the "lock in" or "bake" feature.
+The optimizer might not detect all forms of "lock in" or "bake" so you might need to check some materials manually.
+### Penetrators
+Shows all meshes that the optimizer detected as DPS penetrators.
+If you have some that are not listed here you should add them to the exclusion list.
+If you don't your penetrators might get merged with other meshes which would always show them to other players if they have your shaders blocked.
 ### Unused Components
 Shows all components that will get deleted by "Delete Unused Components".
 ### Always Disabled Game Objects
-Lists all game objects that are disabled and never get enabled by animations.
+Shows all game objects that are disabled and never get enabled by animations.
 ### Material Swaps
 Shows all materials that can be swapped into a material slot with an animation.
+### Animated Material Property Paths
+Shows all material properties with their game object path that are animated.
 ### Game Objects with Toggle Animation
 Shows all game objects that have a toggle animation in the fx layer.
 ### Unmoving Bones